zettajs/zettajs.github.io/reference/_posts/2014-12-17-Zetta-Overview.md

+---
+layout: reference
+title: Zetta Overview
+description: This guide will take you through the components of a Zetta Driver
+---

 # Zetta Overview

 Zetta is an API first platform for the Internet of Things.
 This is a general overview of core concepts that are important to a Zetta developer.